 3. For whom do we do it?

-As Jim Collins proved in his book, From Good to Great, this is not a 30 minute, one meeting exercise.
+As Jim Collins proved in his book, From Good to Great, this is not a 30-minute, one meeting exercise.
 This requires 100% participation.
-It cant be a top-down decision.
-It must be iterative and inclusive.
+It can’t be a top-down decision.
+It must be inclusive, to ensure buy-in, and later, accountability.

 Andrew Carnegie said: You must capture and keep the heart of the original and supremely able man before his brain can do its best.
 When you understand what is at the core of your team members, you can serve them and allow them to reach their full potential.
 Value their uniqueness.
 Your team members are your internal customers.
 You must treat them at least as well as your external customers.
 This is the highest level of customer service.

-Shape the right work environment and youll have loyal team members to lead.
+Shape the right work environment and you’ll have loyal team members to lead.
 That means, you have to create a work environment that respects each person, appreciates them and rewards their effort, and encourages an openness to change.
 Make it a safe environment, one which encourages trying new ideas.
 When you unleash personal creativity, each team member has a stake in the outcome.
-Its an environment that promotes growth at all levels.
+It’s an environment that promotes growth at all levels.
 Combine all three elements and you have a formula for inspiring greatness and leading to breakthrough success.
-Do it now!
+YOU AND YOUR BUSINESS WILL BE UNSTOPPABLE.

 KaiCarra is the owner of both traditional and digital marketing agencies.
 She founded and developed her first small business at 26 yrs old.
 It was “Pangaea” a private school.
 When it began, she had two students -when she sold it five years later, she had 400 enrollees in her registration.